JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ---
 ## Southwark bails out Notting Hill Genesis

 Southwark Council has announced that the First Development Site (FDS) phase of the Aylesbury state regeneration will now deliver 520 council homes, increasing the number of social rented homes on the phase by 280 units.
 The figures come from [a Cabinet report](http://moderngov.southwark.gov.uk/documents/s89813/Report%20Aylesbury%20Regeneration%20programme%20-%20Delivery%20of%20New%20Council%20Homes.pdf) to be considered on Tuesday 14 June.
-These will be the first new council homes on the regeneration; xxxx social rented homes, managed by L&Q, out of a total yyy new homes have already been built.
-The whole regeneration should deliver a total of over 4,000 new homes, 70% of which will be affordable, half of which will be social rented.
+These will be the first new council homes on the regeneration.

 Southwark will be paying for the new council homes, as well as 57 flexi-care and 7 specialist learning homes, while Notting Hill Genesis will build them.
 This is a new _'arrangement'_; the homes were to have been built and paid for by Notting Hill Genesis,under the terms of [a planning permisssion](http://moderngov.southwark.gov.uk/documents/s53361/Report.pdf) granted to Notting Hill Housing Trust, as it then was, in 2015.
 Southwark will meet the £193m in development cost; it will forego further £17.8m in lost receipts from NHG, giving a grand total of £210.8m.
 Two expected GLA grants, totalling £54.5m, would bring the cost down to £156.3m (Footnote OR 52, 54).